-- ENOTDIR A component of the path prefix is not a directory.
+ENOTDIR A component of the path prefix is not a directory.
 ENOENT The named file does not exist.
 EACCES Search permission is denied on a component of the path prefix.
 EPERM The effective user ID does not match the owner of the file and the effective user ID is not superuser.
-EROFS The named file resides on a read-only file system. - 2-22 AIX Operating System Technical Reference
+EROFS The named file resides on a read-only file system.

-- EFAULT The path parameter points to a location outside of the process's allocated address space. - ESTALE The process's root or current directory is located in a virtual file system that has been unmounted.

-If Distributed Services is installed on your system, chown or chownx can also fail if one or more of the following are true:

-- EDIST The server has blocked new inbound requests. - EDIST Outbound requests are currently blocked. - EDIST The server has a release level of Distributed Services that cannot communicate with this node. - EAGAIN The server is too busy to accept the request. - ESTALE The file descriptor for a remote file has become obsolete. - EPERM The server's translate tables do not contain an entry for at least one of the following IDs: - The user ID of the caller - The owner parameter - The group parameter. - ENODEV The named file is a remote file located on a device that has been unmounted at the server. - ENOMEM Either this node or the server does not have enough memory available to service the request. - ENOCONNECT An attempt to establish a new network connection with a remote node failed. - EBADCONNECT An attempt to use an existing network connection with a remote node failed.
+EFAULT path parameter points to a location outside of the process's allocated ess space.
+1 ESTALE process's root or current directory is located in a virtual file system that een unmounted.
+1 If Distributed or more of the ces is installed on your system, chown or chownx can also fail if one wing are true: 1 EDIST The server has blocked new inbound requests.
+EDIST Outbound requests are currently blocked.
+EDIST The server has a release level of Distributed Services that cannot communicate with this node.
+EAGAIN The server is too busy to accept the request.
+1 ESTALE The file descriptor for a remote file has become obsolete.
+1 EPERM The server's translate tables do not contain an entry for at least one of the following IDs: The user ID of the caller The owner parameter The group parameter.
+ENODEV The named file is a remote file located on a device that has been unmounted at the server.
+ENOMEM Either this node or the server does not have enough memory available to service the request.
+ENOCONNE CT An attempt to establish a new network connection with a remote node failed.
+EBADCONN ECT An attempt to use an existing network connection with a remote node failed.